NNL West Model Expo Tip Sheet

 5:00 PM - Show hall must be vacated

-Sign-in & Unloading
+Sign-in & Unloading traditionally been

-Vendor sign-in has traditionally been done at 8AM at Tables A & B. Table B is reserved for sellers who want to purchase a table or haven’t completed all paperwork, provided reseller numbers, etc.; Table A is for all sellers who only need to check-in.
+Vendor sign-in is at 8 AM at Tables A & B, located by the loading dock between the hall and the parking garage.
+Table B is reserved for those who want to purchase a table or haven’t completed all paperwork, provided resale numbers, etc.; Table A is for all sellers who only need to check-in.
+Staff members will be available to escort you to your table.

 All goods must enter/leave the exhibit hall from the back of the Convention Center at the Exhibit Hall ‘A’ entrance; carts, hand trucks, etc. are prohibited in the FRONT lobby.
+The floor tiles in front are easily damaged.

 The Rush